Microfinance Company Registration - RBI Guidelines, Documents & Process

 Issues about Microfinance Companies

-It has been seen by the authorities that microfinancing company fails to work as per the set guidelines for the disbursement of the loan.
+It has been seen by the authorities that certain microfinancing companies fail to work as per the set guidelines for the disbursement of the loan.
 Some other issues are as follows:

-The state government is taking strict actions on microfinance companies and converting them into NBFCs (Non-banking Financial Companies).
-So, that they work under the guidelines of the Reserve Bank of India (RBI).
+The state government is taking strict measures to ensure the microfinancing companies work under the prescribed guidelines.
 The NBFCs who want to take advantage of various funding options from the banks must obtain the NBFC status.

 Conclusion